 The overarching vision of the Nebraska Early Childhood Strategic Plan is to provide all Nebraska children and their families with access to quality early childhood services that support children's healthy development from birth through age 8.

 The plan defines four interrelated goals, each with corresponding objectives.
-These goals are intended to create a more integrated early childhood system-work on any one of the goals will impact and inform the other goals.
-The four goals are designed to ensure access for children and families to quality experiences in every early childhood setting, which requires collaboration across every community and alignment of systems across the state.
+Ensuring ACCESS for children and families to QUALITY experiences in every setting requires COLLABORATION across every community and ALIGNMENT of systems across the state.